The Extraordinary Story of Tiffeny’s Powerful Voice

 What We Offer:

 Westminster is an amazing place.
 There are 250,000 diverse residents, over 50,000 vibrant and vital businesses and three-quarters-of-a-million people working here every day.
+Our mission is to create a fairer city.
 We’re an organisation that wants the very best for our residents: a supportive and safe environment, the chance to grow and learn throughout their lives, to build fantastic careers in world-leading industries, to have access to high-quality, affordable housing and to retire into the community with dignity and pride.

 We want Westminster to be a place where you can make the most of your talents and thrive as an individual.
 That’s why we’re proud to have won Best Health & Wellbeing Initiative in the 2020/21 Business Culture Awards.
 By being the best you can be, you’ll help us adapt to the changing needs of our organisation and communities.

 At Westminster City Council, we are passionate about our aim to be an inclusive workplace for all that reflects the communities we serve, and we believe everyone is valued.
 We particularly welcome applicants from underrepresented backgrounds, including B.A.ME, Black, Asian and Multiple Ethnic backgrounds, LGBTQ+ and those with hidden or visible disabilities.
 We’re committed to ensuring all our staff, regardless of gender, age, religion, sexuality, ethnicity or disability, can succeed.
 We value diversity and appreciate that people work in different ways.
 So, as a Timewise employer we work to provide flexible working arrangements and an empowering environment that enables you to be your best, that is the Westminster Way.